simpleweb/romulus-cli/README.md

 - Redux setup
   - Store is persisted using `redux-persist`
   - Helpful state changes logged in the debugger using `redux-logger`
-  - Actions are prevent from being dispatched before the cache is restored
+  - Actions are prevented from being dispatched before the cache is restored
 - UI niceities
   - CSS-in-JS support for `styled-components`
   - Start to a styleguide to list your components